Grand Tour of Australia & New Zealand

 Day 6 - To Uluru

 We leave Cairns today and fly to the desert to Uluru.
-Ayers Rock, the world's largest monolith, rises majestically more than 1,142 feet out of the flat desert floor.
+Uluru, the world's largest monolith, rises majestically more than 1,142 feet out of the flat desert floor.
 We begin at the Aboriginal Cultural Center with a guided tour around this sacred site, which holds great spiritual significance to local Anangu people.

 Later, as the sun sets, we watch this giant rock change color and enjoy a magical dinner under the stars.
 The incredible 'Sounds of Silence' experience includes canapés and sparkling wine as the sun sets over Uluru, followed by a three-course dinner with a bush-inspired menu including kangaroo, crocodile, barramundi and quandong.